4c656554/ether-tink/getConnected.md

 #Ethereum Private Blockchain Tinkering:

-Guidlines for getting connected to the private network.
+Guidelines for getting connected to the private network.

 ##Overview.